Stroud's Custom Classics: From Cars to Bars

 Stroud loves the versatility and performance of the Miller products and welding protection that the shop relies on day-in and day-out to build amazing rides for their customers.

-For the shop’s TIG welding needs, Stroud turns to the inverter-based Syncrowave 210®, which welds up to 1/4-inch-thick material in a single pass.
+For the shop’s TIG welding needs, Stroud turns to the Syncrowave 210®,which welds up to 1/4-inch-thick material in a single pass.
 Operator-friendly controls like Pro-Set™ provide speed and convenience and increase user confidence by eliminating guesswork when setting weld parameters.

 “In my life, welding is multi-purpose.
 It’s not just for welding up hot rods and frames … I use it for a little bit of everything,” said Stroud.
 “Being a welder has introduced me to so many interesting people.
 It is a respect for what we do in the industry and the knowledge of what it takes to be good.
 When you see others with the skill and you have that certain thing in common, it’s amazing the people that it will connect you with … from industry friends to celebrities.
 At the end of the day, I’m still just this guy that loves to weld in his garage.”

-When asked about what advice he had for do-it-yourself hobbyists looking to improve their skills or others looking to start their own business, Stroud had this to say:
+When asked what advice he had for hobbyists looking to improve their skills or others starting their own business, Stroud said:

 “Some of the best advice I ever got was from my Uncle Tom.
 I thought I was an okay welder.
 I was welding up this trailer and chipping the slag off of it and grinding the welds.
 The next day I came in and couldn’t find the grinder, so I said to Uncle Tom, ‘Hey, have you seen the grinder?’...
 And he said ‘Yeah, I took it home.
 Learn how to weld.’”